-Buzz Sugar has premiered this first batch of images from the set of ‘The Hangover Part III,’ the third installment in Todd Phillips’ record-breaking comedy franchise.
-Scheduled for release May 24th, 2013, Phillips is writing the screenplay for ‘The Hangover Part III’ with Craig Mazin, who also collaborated with him on the screenplay for ‘The Hangover Part II.’
-‘The Hangover Part III’ is rumoured to bring the gang to Tijuana.
-The good folks over at Warner Bros have released the following briefest of brief synopsis for ‘The Hangover Part III’: “This time, there’s no wedding.
+Following the Giraffe, John Goodman, Heather Graham and Ken Jeong posters, Warner Bros.
+Pictures has unleashed this latest character poster for ‘The Hangover Part III,’ the third installment in Todd Phillips’ record-breaking comedy franchise.
+Scheduled for release on May 23rd in the UK and May 24th in the US, Phillips wrote the screenplay for ‘The Hangover Part III’ with Craig Mazin, who also collaborated with him on the screenplay for ‘The Hangover Part II.’
+The brief synopsis for ‘The Hangover Part III’ is as follows: “This time, there’s no wedding.
 No bachelor party.
 What could go wrong, right?
 But when the Wolfpack hits the road, all bets are off.”

 For the third and (said to be) final adventure, Bradley Cooper, Ed Helms, Zach Galifianakis and Justin Bartha are reprising their roles of Phil, Stu, Alan and Doug, collectively known to moviegoers as “the Wolfpack.”
 Returning to the ensemble are Ken Jeong, Heather Graham, Jeffrey Tambor and, as the guys’ long-suffering wives, Gillian Vigman, Sasha Barrese and Jamie Chung.
 John Goodman joins the cast.